kimodolux/streaming-react/README.md

 Use npm or yarn to start client, api and the rtmp server.

-Suggested to OBS (https://obsproject.com/) to stream video to local host.
+Suggested to use OBS (https://obsproject.com/) to stream video to local host.